bite-your-idols/Gamestarter/README.md

 Exit saving and reboot.

-Any improvement, collaborations, corrections are welcome!!!
+- Any improvement, collaborations, corrections are welcome!!!

-WIP...